justincasher/justincasher.github.io/machine learning/Autoformalizer/Autoformalizer.md

 ## 1. Introduction

 &emsp; In recent years, we have seen a boom in artificial intelligence capabilities, specifically in the field of natural language processing.
 Through sequence-to-sequence modeling, we now have machines, called *large language models* (LLMs), which are capable of many tasks that require logical reasoning, i.e., intelligence.
-In particular, unlike a typical search engine, LLMs are capable of synthesizing the data that they are trained on, allowing them to complete complex tasks using a variety of different ideas.
+Unlike a typical search engine, LLMs are capable of synthesizing the data that they are trained on, allowing them to complete complex tasks using a variety of different ideas.

 &emsp; However, there are clear limitations to our current systems, and it is unclear whether these limitations can be overcome without significant theoretical advancements.
 When tasked with solving mathematical problems, even the most advanced reasoning models often struggle to play with definitions in the way that a mathematician would.
 While they understand what should come next, they do not know why.
 Although chain-of-thought prompting can help mitigate this limitation, we have yet to see a model capable of effectively tackling advanced mathematical problems.